jacksonCurry6464/Pytorch-NLP-Projects/README.md

 # Pytorch-NLP-Projects
 This repository contains natural language processing projects I have done using Pytorch.
-For many of these projects I have collaborated with Simon Juliena and Sabrina Liu to create the Jupyter Notebooks.
+For many of these projects I have collaborated with Simon Julien and Sabrina Liu to create the Jupyter Notebooks.

 Below is a video containing clips from projects across my entire github portfolio (I am still actively working to create a video specific to this repository)